-IRS Publication 527: 4 Tips To More Back On Vacation Rental Taxes
+IRS Publication 527: 4 Tips to Make More Back On Vacation Rental Taxes

-Owning a vacation rental in Durango, Colorado, opens the door for an income stream.
-The area is a popular tourist area and offers some outstanding amenities that draw people in on a routine basis.
-When renting out a Durango property, it's important to understand that a short-term vacation rental is a business.
+Owning a vacation rental opens the door for an income stream.
+Many areas are popular tourist destinations offering outstanding amenities that draw people in routinely.
+When renting out a property, it's important to understand that a short-term vacation rental is a business.
 As such, there are tax implications to allowing people to use the property.
 All rental income must be reported to the IRS.
 In some cases, expenses may reduce what is owed on tax returns each year.

 While it's always best to speak to a tax professional to ensure information is the most up-to-date, there are several aspects of taxation related to vacation rentals that property owners should be familiar with themselves.
 Keep reading to learn more about what vacation rental owners should know about Publication 527.

 What Is IRS Publication 527?

 Much of what applies in rental tax requirements fall under Publication 527 from the U.S. Department of Treasury.
 The IRS updates this guide annually based on any changes in tax law for that year.

 This valuable tax document helps residential property owners understand their tax obligations for any rental income they have and the related expenses in federal tax law.
 It applies to situations in which people engage in two types of residential rentals:

 - The full-time rental of a second home (not the owner-occupied property)